 A couple of related ideas arise from this research, and it is useful to sketch them out here, particularly with regard to future research directions.

-Second, Day et al (2014) suggested that in seeking to understand how people become more effective leaders we should give more attention to the ‘white space’ between interventions to see where the actual development occurs.
-They argued that such practices might not always be intentional, making them hard to study.
-Our argument is that while leaders may indeed develop through unintentional or ad hoc activities, they are likely to get more value out of such activities if they engage in them in an experimental way, i.e. with consideration for what they are hoping to achieve, and by reflecting on their outcomes.
+First, our study builds on Day et al’s (2014) notion that leadership development occurs in part through ‘white space’ activities which are not always intentional.
+Our argument is that while leaders may indeed develop through unintentional or ad hoc activities, they are likely to get more value out of such activities if they engage in them in an experimental way, i.e. taking small, lower risk steps, with consideration for what they are hoping to achieve, reflecting on the outcomes, adjusting accordingly and iterating.
 Our study therefore contributes to the understanding of certain types of white-space activity, and how they relate to other types of development.

+Secondly, there is one aspect of our theoretical framework that was downplayed in this study, namely the notion that leaders might also iterate back-and-forth between knowledge- and identity-development, for example by adapting their self-image on the basis of what they read in a book or learned in a classroom.
+We called this self-analysis and we controlled for it in the empirical analysis.
+However, there is scope for giving it more attention in subsequent research.
+For example, we know this form of self-analysis is an important part of many leadership development programs offered at business schools, as described by Petriglieri & Petriglieri (2010) in their discussion of ‘identity workspaces’.
+Unlike the experimentation processes we studied here, this is a discrete activity conducted away from the workplace, typically involving reflection by individuals (e.g. in a one-to-one or group coaching session) about their leadership style and then a conscious plan for what they might do differently back in the workplace.
+In the overall context of leadership development this is recognized as an important activity, but perhaps with an indirect rather than direct effect on action-taking or leader effectiveness.

+Thirdly, we operationalized leader effectiveness in a broad-based way, by tapping into aspects of personal growth and satisfaction as well as positive business outcomes.
+This approach was consistent with much of the recent literature (e.g. Day et al, 2014; DeRue and Workman, 2012), and in terms of construct measurement our 6-item scale reached an acceptable level of reliability (Alpha = 0.7) despite its multi-faceted nature.
+Nonetheless, it might be interesting in subsequent research to divide leader effectiveness into subcomponents, e.g. one focused on task-based outcomes and extrinsic validation, the other focused on personal satisfaction and intrinsic validation.

-Our framework might potentially serve as a meta-perspective within which other theories and constructs can be situated, such as behavioral approaches to development, or the frequently explored relationship between personality and leadership.
+Finally, our framework might potentially serve as a meta-perspective within which other theories and constructs can be situated, such as behavioral approaches to development, or the frequently explored relationship between personality and leadership.
 It might also help researchers contextualize their own work, for example the literature on transfer of training (Baldwin & Ford, 1988; Blume et al., 2010; Huczynski & Lewis, 1980) provides useful insight into aspects of task-prototyping.

 Implications for Practice